sane/sane/docs.md

 `--pod`

 > Supports the `pod` structure for ember-cli

+## Docker

+Sane Stack has Docker support built in using [fig](http://www.fig.sh/) for container orchestration.

+### Setup
+Before installing [fig](http://www.fig.sh/install.html) make sure you have installed [boot2docker](http://boot2docker.io/) if you are on Mac or Windows and for Linux see [https://docs.docker.com/installation/ubuntulinux/](https://docs.docker.com/installation/ubuntulinux/).
+Make sure you are running the latest versions, your boot2docker is running and your `$DOCKER_HOST` environemt variable is set before reporting any issues.

+### fig.yml
+That is where all your containers are defined and you can add more containers that will all get started automatically through the `sane up` command.
+If you are just getting started you should not have to modify this.

 ## .sane-cli
 A file always located in your root folder which can be used to persist parameters.
 For example you can use it to have `--docker` set as default for each `sane` command you run.
 On `sane new` it gets filled with defaults based on your flags.